facebook/FAI-PEP/README.md

 ## Directory structure

 The benchmarking codebase resides in `benchmarking` directory.
 Inside, the `frameworks` directory contains all supported ML frameworks.
-Add a new framework by creating a new directory, derive from `framework_base.py` and implement all its methods.
+Add a new framework by creating a new directory, deriving from `framework_base.py` and implementing all its methods.
 The `platforms` directory contains all supported ML backend platforms.
-Add a new backend by creating a new directory, derive from `platform_base.py` and implement all its methods.
+Add a new backend by creating a new directory, deriving from `platform_base.py` and implementing all its methods.

 The model specifications resides in `specifications` directory.
 Inside, the `models` directory contains all model and benchmarking specifications organized in model format.
 The `benchmarks` directory contains a sequence of benchmarks organized in model format.
 The `frameworks` directory contains custom build scripts for each framework.